Health Care and Limited Use FSA

 Limited Use FSA plan benefits

 Reimburses dental and vision services.
 It may also be used for healthcare and prescription expenses after the Value PPO annual deductible has been met.
-Maximum annual election amount is $2,600.
+The deductible will be considered met on the date the claim for services is processed through insurance; not the date of service.
+Maximum annual election amount is $2,650.
 Available to individuals who enroll in the Value PPO plan.

 Newly eligible employees may enroll online through myHR within 31 days of hire.
 An individual may change his FSA contributions within 31 days of a qualifying change in family status.
 During Open Enrollment, an individual must re-enroll through myHR to continue participation in the FSA the following year.
 Learn how to activate your Payflex Card.

 You can be reimbursed for expenses with service dates from January 1, 2018 through March 15, 2019, while actively making contributions to the plan.
 The date you pay for an item or service is irrelevant.

 - Submit claims directly to Payflex using Express Claims or a paper claim form.

 - Attach the appropriate documentation including: an explanation of benefits (EOB), receipt or invoice.

 - Documentation must include: provider or full name of product, patient name, amount and date(s) of service.

 - Canceled checks will not be accepted in lieu of an itemized bill or receipt.

 - Statements showing only a previous balance are not acceptable documentation.